Special educational needs and disabilities (SEND) information

-At The Rissington School we know that all children are individuals and have their own unique talents and areas of difficulties.
+At The Rissington School we value the contribution that all children can make to the community.
+We understand that all children are individuals and have their own unique talents and areas of difficulties.
+We seek to raise attainment, remove barriers to learning and increase physical and curricular access for all our pupils.

 We advocate that “every teacher is a teacher of every child or young person including those with SEN” (Nasen, 2014) and, in line with the SEND Code of Practice 0 – 25 (2014) class teachers are responsible for the learning and progress of all children, by ensuring appropriate support and adjustments to make learning accessible for all pupils.

-Our SENDCo, Senior Leadership Team (SLT) and Teaching Assistants support teachers and pupils with additional provision and strategies to ensure all pupils make progress towards achieving their personal potential.
+All staff, support pupils with additional provision and strategies to ensure all pupils make progress towards achieving their personal potential.
 This includes children who have significantly greater difficulty in learning, than the majority of children of the same age and those with a medical diagnosis or disability where any special provision needs to be made.

 All children have an equal opportunity to take part in our broad and balanced curriculum and activities in school.
 Where necessary, special arrangements may need to be made for those children with specific needs.